 Additionally, rising global uncertainty over the past few years including trade and tariff issues, increasing geopolitical unrest, and severe labor shortages are creating further complexity.
-Companies are rethinking their entire production strategies.
+The recent tariffs imposed by the current U.S. administration and retaliatory tariffs imposed by other countries are accelerating these trends.
+As a result, companies are rethinking their entire production strategies.
 We are seeing a global rebalancing in sourcing and production locations to maximize resiliency and decrease time to market.
-Sustainability is no longer an afterthought.
-Businesses are being held to a much higher standard for how and where their products are sourced and produced, and, increasingly, how they are serviced and disposed.
+With sustainability as a continued area of focus, businesses are being held to a much higher standard for how and where their products are sourced and produced, and, increasingly, how they are serviced and disposed.